fortega/de-challenge-v2/DEPLOYMENT.md

 To run this ETL you have diferent options:

-- Using docker
+- Docker
-- Using SBT
+- SBT (Scala Building Tool)

 ## Using docker (recommended)